HarishKumar097/test-package/README.md

 };

 const playbackOptions = {
-  accessPolicy: "public", // Can be 'drm', 'public', or 'private'.
+  accessPolicy: "public", // Can be 'public' or 'private'.
 };

 const playbackIdResponse = await fastpix.generateMediaPlaybackId(